 Capt.
 Jared Wahleithner and 1st Lt.
 Chris Dempsey were ferrying passengers to shore Sept.
 17, during the annual Clear Lake Seaplane Splash In, when a small amphibious aircraft crashed during an attempted landing.

-Wahleithner and Dempsey, both KC-10 Extender pilots with the 349th Air Mobility Wing here, knew the Grumman Widgeon was in trouble when they noticed its landing gear was still extended as it descended toward the water.
+Wahleithner and Dempsey, both KC-10 Extender pilots with the 349th Air Mobility Wing at Travis Air Force Base, California, knew the Grumman Widgeon was in trouble when they noticed its landing gear was still extended as it descended toward the water.

 “I saw him coming in about a quarter mile away,” Dempsey said.
 “I got maybe one or two waves off, then I just said, ‘Jared, look’.”